 Home ¦ Location ¦ Events ¦ History ¦ People ¦ Views ¦ Pilgrimage ¦ Sales ¦ Friends ¦ Quiet Days ¦ Contacting Us ¦ FAQS

-The Chapel (which is always open) is in a remote part of East Anglia, many miles from the nearest town and railway line.
+The Chapel (which is always open) is in a remote part of Essex, many miles from the nearest town and railway line.
 Probably the only reliable way to get there is by car, and when you arrive at the Chapel's small car park after your long drive you will have a fairly long walk to get to the Chapel itself on the coast.
 All of which just adds to its charm and remoteness.

 Note that the path to the Chapel is a natural track across open farmland, uneven and stony (and muddy in winter).
 Acces to the path from the car park is by a fairly large kissing gate that will allow the passage of baby buggys, wheelchairs or large electric buggy/electric wheelchairs.
 It will take around 15-20 minutes at walking pace from the car park to the Chapel.
 There are no toilet facilities at or near the Chapel so maybe you should stop at one of the pubs in the village first, take some refreshment and make sure you and your party are comfortable and ready for your visit.

 If you or a member of your party is disabled and you need special help, contact the Chaplains of St Peter's in good time (seven-days advance notice if possible), and appropriate arrangements for your visit can be made.
 Click here to send an email.